US HVAC roll-up, mapped

 The standard vendor motion in HVAC has not caught up to the cap table.
 A field-service software rep walks into a Coolray branch in Atlanta and pitches the local GM.
 The local GM does not buy software anymore.
 Wrench Group buys software for Coolray, and Leonard Green signs off on the line item.
 That is three levels of org chart that did not exist five years ago, and most vendor data tools index by the trade name on the truck, which is the level that has the least authority.

 A founder we talked to last quarter sold his Phoenix-area HVAC company to one of the roll-ups in 2022.
 Two years and 40 acquisitions later, he runs a regional segment with 600 trucks.
 He told us his inbound vendor pitches still come addressed to his old four-truck LLC, by name, asking if he wants a free demo.
 The same vendors are not pitching to the parent at all, because the parent is not in their database.
-Meanwhile, the 113,000 independents that have not sold yet, the ones the PE buyers are racing each other to find, are sitting underused in everyone else's outbound.
+Meanwhile, the 155,000-plus independents that have not sold yet, the ones the PE buyers are racing each other to find, are sitting underused in everyone else's outbound.
 That is the list that matters in this market for the next three years.

+Field-service management software.
 ServiceTitan, FieldEdge, Housecall Pro, Jobber, and the next wave of vertical SaaS selling dispatch, invoicing, and call center to independent HVAC contractors.
 The largest single buyer category in the trades.

+Equipment distribution.
 Carrier, Trane, Lennox, Goodman, Daikin, and their dealer-channel teams.
 The roll-ups have started negotiating equipment directly with manufacturers; the independent dealer relationship is still where the volume is.

+Parts wholesalers.
 Watsco, Johnstone Supply, Ferguson HVAC, and regional supply houses.
 Same dynamic as equipment: the long tail of independents is where the daily counter sales happen.

+Consumer financing platforms.
 Sunlight Financial, Service Finance, GreenSky, and others selling point-of-sale financing for high-ticket equipment replacements.
 The contractor signs the financing partnership; the homeowner uses it.

 Adjacent universes built the same way: the HVAC owner email list, the contractor email list, and the broader by-industry email lists.

 You only sell into the platforms.
-If your motion is one annual contract with Apex and one with Wrench Group, you do not need 125,000 records.
+If your motion is one annual contract with Apex and one with Wrench Group, you do not need 167,717 records.
 You need a dozen names at the parent level.
 Save your budget.

 You sell to homeowners, not contractors.
 Consumer-side HVAC products, replacement aggregators, and homeowner-direct equipment marketplaces have a different shape and a different buyer.
 The data here is operator-side, not consumer-side.